WICG/webpackage/explainer.md

 At this point the client redirects to the signed exchange's publishing URL, with the inner request and response stream "attached".
 (TBD how this fits into [Fetch](https://fetch.spec.whatwg.org/)'s terminology.)
-For navigations, this request goes through the publishing URL's Service Worker.
-For subresources, it goes through the embedder's Service Worker again.
+For navigations, this request goes through the publishing URL's Service Worker, if any.
+For subresources, it goes through the embedder's Service Worker, if any, again.
 (TODO: Check that redirects actually work this way.)

-If the Service Worker fetches a matching URL from the network, either by returning without calling `e.respondWith()` or by calling `fetch(...)`, this tries to return the response stream that was attached to the redirect.
+If there's no Service Worker handling this `fetch` event or the Service Worker's handler fetches a matching URL from the network, either by returning without calling `e.respondWith()` or by calling `fetch(...)`, this tries to return the response stream that was attached to the redirect.
 However, if either of the following conditions is met, the fetch bypasses the attached exchange and continues down to the lower caches and the network:

 * The inner request headers aren't sufficiently similar (TBD) to the headers in the Request the SW sent.
 This prevents a malicious intermediate from causing the client to use the wrong content-negotiated resource.
-If we later put inner responses in the HTTP cache, this also prevents the intermediate from putting the wrong resource there.
+If we later put inner responses in the HTTP cache (TBD), this also prevents the intermediate from putting the wrong resource there.
 * There's a response in a lower cache with a newer Date header than the inner response's Date header.
 This prevents some downgrade attacks.
    * Content-negotiated responses may need to allow separate